Manchester Terror Attack: Explosion at concert treated as terrorism

+The explosion at the Manchester Arena which left 22 dead and dozens injured is being treated as a 'terrorist incident'.

-Greater Manchester Police's Chief Constable, Ian Hopkins, said the explosion was being treated as a terror attack until the force has 'further information' as he confirmed the death toll in the early hours.
+Greater Manchester Police's Chief Constable, Ian Hopkins, said the explosion was being treated as a terror attack as he confirmed the death toll yesterday morning.

 If confirmed as terrorism it would be the worst attack in the UK since 56 people were killed in the bombings in London on July 7,2005.

-Home Secretary Amber Rudd has described it as a 'barbaric act', while Prime Minister Theresa May said her thoughts are with those affected by the 'appalling' incident and will chair an emergency Cobra meeting today.
+Home Secretary Amber Rudd has described it as a 'barbaric act', while Prime Minister Theresa May said her thoughts were with those affected by the 'appalling' incident before she chaired an emergency Cobra meeting.

-US media outlets have reported officials in America saying a suicide bomber was suspected as being behind the blast, but the theory has not been confirmed by Greater Manchester Police.

 Witnesses reported hearing a 'huge bang' at around 10.30pm, as music fans were leaving an Ariana Grande concert shortly after the show finished.at around 10.30pm yesterday.